oslokommune/okctl/userdocs/src/getting-started/create-cluster.md

 ### Device authentication flow

-For `okctl` to be able to interact with Github on your behalf, `okctl` needs do something called the `Device Authentication flow`.
+For `okctl` to be able to interact with GitHub on your behalf, `okctl` needs do something called the `Device Authentication flow`.

 In the beginning of the cluster creation process, `okctl` will ask you to enter a code in